CAMAF Member Option Guides & Info

 Page 4 of 13

-The dangers of drinking and driving Any amount of alcohol in your bloodstream can affect your driving ability.
+Any amount of alcohol in your bloodstream can affect your driving ability.
 The effects of alcohol vary greatly, putting you, your passengers and other drivers at risk.
-Safe driving requires concentration, making good judgements, and reacting quickly to situations, and alcohol hinders all of these skills.
-Slow reaction time Alcohol slows your reaction times, affecting your response to different situations.
-Lack of coordination Heavy drinking affects your motor skills like eye, hand and foot coordination – all essential for safe driving.
+Safe driving requires concentration, making good judgements, and reacting quickly to situations.
+Alcohol hinders all of these skills.
+01. Slow reaction time Alcohol slows your reaction times, affecting your response to different situations.
+02. Lack of coordination Heavy drinking affects your motor skills like eye, hand and foot coordination – all essential for safe driving.
 Some tell-tale signs of reduced coordination include trouble walking, swaying, and an inability to stand upright.
-Reduced concentration Alcohol, no matter the amount, can influence your concentration.
-Many things require your undivided concentration when driving, like staying in your lane, your speed, other cars on the road and traffic signals.
-Decreased vision Excessive alcohol consumption can negatively affect your vision, often causing blurred vision or an inability to control your eye movement.
-Impaired vision affects how you judge the distance between your car and other vehicles on the road.
-Inhibited judgement Your brain controls how you judge certain circumstances.
-When operating a motorised vehicle, your judgement skills play an important role in how you make decisions.
-For instance, you need to foresee potential problems and make clear decisions if another vehicle cuts you off.
-01 02 03 04 05 Need emergency medical assistance?
-Call Netcare 911 on 082 911 or download the Netcare app Download on the Get it on Explore it on
+03. Reduced concentration Even small amounts of alcohol can impair your concentration.
+Safe driving demands your full attention, from maintaining your lane and speed, to observing other vehicles and traffic signals.
+04. Decreased vision Alcohol consumption can impair your vision, leading to blurred sight and reduced control of eye movement.
+This affects depth perception and your ability to accurately judge the distance between your vehicle and others on the road.
+05. Inhibited judgement Your brain plays a critical role in assessing situations and making sound decisions.
+When driving, good judgement is essential for anticipating potential hazards and responding appropriately, e.g. when another vehicle suddenly cuts you off.
+The dangers of drinking and driving Need emergency medical assistance?
+Call Netcare 911 on 082 911 or download the Netcare app

 Articles in this issue

-view archives of CAMAF Member Option Guides & Info - Netcare 911 Safety Guide
+view archives of CAMAF Member Option Guides & Info - Netcare 911 Holiday Guide